 Source: National Retail Federation Flickr

-Thousands of clean energy conferences are held every year across the United States.
-A quick Google search revealed over 1.5 million results for 2014 alone.
-That’s why, starting this month, in an effort to save our readers time, the Energy Exchange will be endeavoring to round up a monthly list of some of the top clean energy conferences around the country.
+Each month, the Energy Exchange rounds up a list of top clean energy conferences around the country.
 Our list includes conferences at which experts from the EDF Clean Energy Program will be speaking, plus additional events that we think our readers may benefit from marking on their calendars.